-Next Steps - Examination and Referendum
+Examination and Referendum

-1.3.4 The updated draft of the plan (this Submission draft) is passed on to Dorset Council who appoint an Independent Examiner to check that the plan meets the "basic conditions" set out in the legislation.
-This includes sustainability checks, and testing whether it has had regard to national planning policy and is in general conformity with the strategic planning policies for the area as set out in the Local Plan.
-In most cases the Examiner will suggest some modifications (hopefully nothing too major) and will agree that it can proceed to referendum.
-The referendum is then organised by Dorset Council, and anyone on the electoral roll in the Neighbourhood Plan area can choose to vote for or against the Plan.
+1.3.4 The updated draft of the plan (this Submission draft) was passed on to Dorset Council who appointed an Independent Examiner to check that the plan meets the "basic conditions" set out in the legislation.
+This included sustainability checks, and testing whether it has had regard to national planning policy and is in general conformity with the strategic planning policies for the area as set out in the Local Plan.
+The Examiner suggested a number of modifications, and subject to these being made agreed that the Plan could proceed to referendum.
+The referendum is organised by Dorset Council, and anyone on the electoral roll in the Neighbourhood Plan area can choose to vote for or against the Plan.
 This last stage is intended to make sure that the local community genuinely want this Plan to be used.